 A competent DUI attorney can advise you of the merits of seeking an hearing at the DMV to contest a “per se” suspension.
 Although the issues at such a hearing are limited, an attorney can review the police reports and statements and potentially challenge issues such as probable cause; the timing of the chemical testing; whether an alleged “refusal” to take a test was really just an “inability” to do so; and whether the reports were properly sworn to and submitted.

 An experienced DUI attorney can negotiate with the prosecutor regarding possible plea bargains in the event that the Alcohol Education Program is not an option.

 In some cases, a trial is the best option.
 A skilled trial attorney can present a variety of potential defenses at trial, such as challenging the basis for the motor vehicle stop; the manner in which the field sobriety tests were administered and the conclusions drawn from those tests; the manner in which the chemical testing was done; the accuracy of the testing equipment; and the conclusions to be drawn from the tests.

-Atty.
-Richard D. Arconti was an Assistant State’s Attorney in the Danbury Superior Court for nearly 7 years, where he prosecuted hundreds of DUI cases.
-For the last 31 years, he has defended hundreds of people in various courts who were charged with DUI, including several who were involved in fatal crashes resulting in the charge of manslaughter with a motor vehicle.
-Atty.
-Arconti has also appeared for operators in dozens of DMV per se hearings, many of which resulted in a restoration of the operator’s driving privileges.
+I was an Assistant State’s Attorney in the Danbury Superior Court for nearly 7 years, where I prosecuted hundreds of DUI cases.
+For the last 33 years, I have defended hundreds of people in various courts who were charged with DUI, including several who were involved in fatal crashes resulting in the charge of manslaughter with a motor vehicle.
+I have also appeared for operators in dozens of DMV per se hearings, many of which resulted in a restoration of the operator’s driving privileges.

-The Law Offices of Richard D. Arconti providing legal services to clients in Danbury, CT New Milford and surrounding areas.
+The Law Offices of Richard D. Arconti provides legal services to clients in Danbury, New Milford, and surrounding areas.